Dunblane: Train

+Bus

-Local bus services are operated predominantly by Stagecoach East Scotland and Scottish Citylink; routes connect the town with Edinburgh, Perth and Stirling.
+Local bus services are operated predominantly by Stagecoach South Scotland and Scottish Citylink; routes connect the town with Edinburgh, Perth and Stirling.

+Road

 Dunblane is the point at which the M9 motorway ends and joins the A9 dual carriageway north towards Perth.
 The A9 formerly went through the centre of Dunblane, but a bypass was completed in 1991 and the old road became the B8033.
 The rapid expansion of the town has led to a large increase in local car usage, resulting in considerable parking problems.